AdobeDocs/aem-forms-automated-conversion-service.en/help/using/extending-the-default-meta-model.md

 ## Modify adaptive form fields using custom meta-model {#modify-adaptive-form-fields-using-custom-meta-model}

 Your organization can have patterns and validations in addition to the ones listed in the default meta-model.
 You can extend the default meta-model to add pattern, validations, and entities specific to your organization.
-Automated Forms Conversion service applies the custom meta-model to the form fields during conversion.
+Automated Forms Conversion service (AFCS) applies the custom meta-model to the form fields during conversion.
 You can keep updating the meta-model as new patterns, validations, and entities specific to your organization are discovered.

-Automated Forms Conversion service uses a default meta-model saved at the following location to map source form fields to the adaptive form fields during conversion:
+Automated Forms Conversion service (AFCS) uses a default meta-model saved at the following location to map source form fields to the adaptive form fields during conversion:

 http://&lt;server&gt;:&lt;port&gt;/aem/forms.html/content/dam/formsanddocuments/metamodel/global.schema.json